nikopj/nikopj.github.io/notes/admm_scaled.md

 \end{align}

 Note that the method of multipliers algorithm considers the update of $x,z$ jointly, whereas ADMM takes a Gauss-Seidel pass.
-An often more conveinient *scaled form* may be obtained by completing the square with the dual variable and residual ($r = Ax + Bz - c$), and defining the *\textcolor{blue}{scaled dual variable}* $u = (1/\rho)y$.
+An often more convenient *scaled form* may be obtained by completing the square with the dual variable and residual ($r = Ax + Bz - c$), and defining the *\textcolor{blue}{scaled dual variable}* $u = (1/\rho)y$.